Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 Interesting huh?
 This syntax and behavior it produces [is well documented here](https://reactjs.org/docs/hooks-reference.html#usestate) in the ReactJS docs.

-So, basically what's happening is that we're using the `useState` setter function like we have before only this time we're passing in a callback function instead of the new state.
+In this example, we're passing in a callback function to `useState` instead of the new state.

-There's a lot of power in this new pattern as it allows us to access previous state, so we can only worry about updating the values we too and leave the rest intact.
+There's a lot of power in this new pattern as it allows us to access previous state, so we can update the values we need and leave the remaining value intact.

-This is important because the `useState` setter function replaces state with whatever we pass to it, so without this nifty callback pattern, we would have needed to make a copy the entire state object first, update the properties we need to and then pass the new object into the setter function when we invoke it.
+This is important because the `useState` setter function replaces state with whatever we pass to it.
+So, without this nifty callback pattern, we have to copy the entire state object, update the properties we need to and then pass the new object into the setter function.

 <br>
 <br>
 <br>

-## Step 3: Pass our props!
+## Step 3: Pass and render our props!

 Here's one of the easier parts, lets pass our data: `elapsedTime`, `isTiming` and `handleTimerUpdate` as props to our `<GameTimer>` component.